ChameleonCloud/docs/source/getting-started/jupyter-python-chi.rst

 .. code-block:: bash

    $ ls
-   Analysis.ipynb             Experiment.ipynb   out            run_experiment.sh
-   latest.tar.gz      README.ipynb   setup.sh
+   README.md             Experiment.ipynb            scrips

-We can click on the directory and open the ``README.ipynb`` file, which provides some documentation on this artifact, including approximately how long it takes to run and any additional requirements.
+We can click on the directory and open the ``README.md`` file, which provides some documentation on this artifact, including approximately how long it takes to run and any additional requirements.